nathaneltitane/dextop/README.md

 When the setup completes, it should exit the subshell and return to the default Termux prompt.

-Close that Termux session by pressing Ctrl+Dor by typing `exit` (simulates a reboot).
+Close that Termux session by pressing Ctrl+D or by typing `exit` (simulates a reboot).

 Now you can launch Termux and you will be greeted by the Welcome Prompt: